Consistency of eight-dimensional supergravities: Anomalies, Lattices and Counterterms: Constructing the counterterm

-The simplest solution to this condition is when the cusp form space $S_{\kappa, L}$ is trivial (there exists no nonzero cusp form of weight $1+l/2$ of dual Weil representation).
-Lattices with such property exist and are called simple lattices.
-As shown in \cite{Dittmann2015}, there are only 15 simple even lattices of signature $(2,l)$, $l \ge 4$, of square free level\footnote{The level of the lattice $L$ is a positive integer $p$ such that $p = \min\{n \in \N| \, n q(\gamma) \in \Z \, \text{for all}\, \gamma \in L'\}$.} up to isomorphisms (see the Theorem 2 in \cite{Dittmann2015}).
-For signature $(2,18)$, only the even unimodular lattice $\Pi_{2,18} \cong \Pi_{1,1} \oplus \Pi_{1,1} \oplus E_8(-1)\oplus E_8(-1)$ is simple, and for $(2,10)$ only the even unimodular $\Pi_{2,10} \cong \Pi_{1,1} \oplus \Pi_{1,1} \oplus E_8(-1)$ and $\Pi_{1,1} \oplus \Pi_{1,1}(2) \oplus E_8(-1)$ are simple. \begin{itemize}[leftmargin=*] \item \textbf{Reflective lattices} \end{itemize} Requiring that the $(2,l)$ lattice $L$ is reflective is sufficient for finding a solution of \eqref{eq:RefL}.
-This condition will be discussed in detail in the next subsection.
-At this point, we only mention that the reflective symmetries of the lattice are directly linked to the enhancement of the gauge symmetry.
-There is a finite number of such lattices, and their rank is bounded by $l=26$.
+From Theorem~\ref{Thrm:sec4_RQD} we know that all the zeroes and poles of Borcherds products lie in the rational quadratic divisors (Definition~\ref{defn:sec3_RQD}).
+These ill-defined points in moduli space correspond to symmetry enhancement (as pointed out in the context of 4D $\mathcal{N} = 2$ theories in \cite{HARVEY1996315}).
+RQDs form the set of the orthogonal subspaces determined by the negative-norm vectors $\ell \in L'$, such that the reflections orthogonal to them are symmetries of the lattice.
+This reflection symmetry leads to the appearance of extra massless states needed for the symmetry enhancement.
+Consequently, we require the lattice $L$ defining the eight-dimensional theory to be reflective.

+\begin{itemize}[leftmargin=*] \item \textbf{Reflective lattices} \end{itemize} There is a finite number of reflective lattices, and their rank is bounded by $l=26$.
 There is a complete classification of reflective lattices of prime level.
 All these lattices are of even rank and hence should be considered.
 A complete classification for any level is available for a particular subclass, the $2$-reflective lattices that have norm $-2$ roots.\footnote{A bibliographical note: In \cite{Scheithauer2006} all strongly reflective modular forms of singular weight on lattices of prime level were classified.
 A proof that there are only finitely many even lattices with $l \ge 7$ which admit $2$-reflective modular forms and the highest rank such lattice is the the even unimodular lattice $\Pi_{2,26}$ is given by \cite{ma2017}.
-These were subsequently classified in \cite{wang2019}.
+These were subsequently classified in \cite{Wang2023IMRN, wang2023JEMS, wang2019IMRN}.
 In \cite{wang2022}, all possible reflective lattices of prime level were classified.
 In our discussion of reflective modular forms (see subsection \ref{subsec:reflective_mf_lattice}), we will adopt the conventions of \cite{wang2022}. } Here we find lattices of odd rank, which should be discarded due to the global anomalies.